Getting Started

 - Ecosystem Expansion: Enrich cross-framework development toolchains and provide standardized solutions for multi-tech-stack coexistence or migration

-The core challenge is: if the semantics of input code cannot be statically analyzed, the compiler cannot stably generate output that complies with React Hooks rules.
-Therefore, VuReact adopts a "convention-first" strategy: first define the scope of convertible code through clear compilation conventions, then implement efficient and reliable conversion within that scope.
+The core challenge is: if the semantics of the input code cannot be statically analyzed, the compiler cannot stably generate output that complies with React Hooks rules.
+Therefore, VuReact adopts a "convention-first" strategy: first define the scope of convertible code through clear compilation conventions, then achieve efficient and reliable conversion within that scope.

 Project Positioning